binfalse/BiVeS-WebApp/README.md

 You'll get more information about the usage and possible options/arguments by browsing to that installation with using your preferred web browser, [see our installation for example](http://bives.sems.uni-rostock.de).

 There is a [Java WebApp client](https://github.com/binfalse/BiVeS-WebApp-Client) for accessing the BiVeS WebApp from java based tools.

+## Request for comments

+We are always keen on getting feedback from our users.
+If you have any comments, requests for features, or experience any problems do not hesitate to leave a comment.

 ## More Information